CopernicaMarketingSoftware/Documentation/Publisher/nl/joomla-installation-guide.md

     -   If you do not have API details yet you have to create them from within Copernica
     -   This is the default set of Copernica credentials that the plugin uses.
-You can choose to override these for each form seperately
+You can choose to override these for each form separately

 7. Go to "Components" -\> "RSForm!
 Pro" -\> "Manage Forms"
 8. Select a Form where you want to use the Copernica connector